“The End of the Counter” is now streaming on the Irish Film Institute’s IFI Archive Player.

 The Irish Film Institute invites you to explore this powerful collection, which shows the evolution of Irish filmmaking and indeed of Irish society itself, as interpreted by Irish women filmmakers over the past four decades.

-'The End of the Counter' is published here with thanks to the Irish Film Institute (IFI), who IrishCentral have partnered up with throughout 2021 to bring you a taste of what their remarkable collection entails.
+'The End of the Counter' is published here with thanks to the Irish Film Institute (IFI), who IrishCentral have partnered up to bring you a taste of what their remarkable collection entails.
 You can find all IrishCentral articles and videos from the IFI here.

 To watch more historic Irish footage, visit the IFI Archive Player, the Irish Film Institute’s virtual viewing room that provides audiences around the globe free, instant access to Irish heritage preserved in the IFI Irish Film Archive.
 Irish Culture from the last century is reflected through documentaries, animation, adverts, amateur footage, feature films, and much more.
 You can also download the IFI Archive Player Apps for free on iPhone, Android, Apple TV, Amazon Fire TV, and Roku.